Optional Intervals Event and Two n-ary Finitary Operations: An Algebraic Framework for Unifying Parallel-Serial Execution and Axiomatizing Simultaneity from an Epistemological Perspective: Two Sequence Operations on the Elements of a Finite Set of Instances

-\EBL \ifincludeFileThe addition operation proposed in subsection~\ref{subsec:OPs.add} is characterized by the fact that after screening out valid data for each operand participating in the operation, each participant has an interval, with the opportunity to start at the same moment and also has an interval to end at the same moment.
-The emphasis of the complete sequential addition is on ``Fairness'', as all participants have the opportunity.
+\EBL \ifincludeFile The addition operation proposed in subsection~\ref{subsec:ops.add} is characterized by the fact that after screening out invalid data for each operand participating in the operation, each participant has an interval affording the opportunity both to start and to end at the same moment.
+The emphasis of the Complete Sequence Addition is on ``Fairness''.

-In this subsection, we propose another type of sequential operation.
-Its concept is contrary to the fairness of the complete sequential addition, from a certain perspective, it emphasizes ``unfairness''.
-The operation rules directly constrain the chronological order of the starting timestamp and ending timestamp of all participants.
-After the sequential operation, a certain event will always occur later than another event.
-We call this ``Complete Sequential Multiplication''.
+In this subsection, we propose another type of sequence operation.
+Its concept is contrary to the fairness of the Complete Sequence Addition.
+From a certain perspective, it emphasizes ``unfairness'' (i.e., strict sequential ordering).
+The operation rules directly constrain the temporal ordering of starting and ending timestamps of all participants.
+Under the sequence operation, each event must finish before the next begins.
+We call this ``Complete Sequence Multiplication''.

 Before giving the full definition, let's first present some mathematical helper functions.

 \begin{defi}[\BF{Ascending ordered filtered subset of the set of tuples of 2-tuples \& helper function \& Need not satisfy permutation isomorphism invariance}] \EBL